ONSdigital/sdc-uaa/README.md

 Once the deployment has been successful, restart ROPS.

 ## Downgrading
-Stop SDC UAA in the environment and import the backup of the UAA DB.
+Stop SDC UAA in the environment and import the backup of the UAA DB taken from the first step.
 Once done, update the Chart.yaml to the previous, required version and merge the PR.
 The Spinnaker pipeline will deploy the required version.
 Once the deployment has been successful, restart ROPS.